MicrosoftDocs/well-architected/well-architected/ai/application-design.md

 # Application design for AI workloads on Azure

+Scope:

-Code deployed on the client and in any middleware (such as orchestors) that calls to models (e.g. classification, language, vision, etc)
+- Code deployed on the client
+- Code deployed in any middleware (such as orchestrators) that calls to models (e.g. classification, language, vision, etc).
+- Model hosting code (APIs)

+Topics:

 - Model endpoint code
   - How do you pick between exposing real-time, streaming, or batch inferencing APIs?